LibraryOfCongress/coding-standards/README.md

     validated automatically, and CI tools can use `pre-commit run` to run all of the configured hooks during the build process as well.

     There are a number of similar tools which provide equivalent functionality.
-In accordance with the [philosophy](#Philosophy) above, consistency is more important than any particular tool — the important part is that it's run regularly by everyone on a team and that the results are consistent.
+    In accordance with the [philosophy](#Philosophy) above, consistency is more important than any particular tool: the part which matters most is that it's run regularly by everyone on a team with identical results.

 # Language-Specific Configuration

 Each language has a subdirectory which contains a README file with instructions for the tools and conventions popular in that language.
-For example, Python tooling will assume PEP-8 but Java will reasonably differ — as always, the most important thing is to have convention implemented by tooling rather than prose so it will be consistently applied.
+For example, Python tooling will assume PEP-8 but Java will reasonably differ — as always, the most important thing is consistency.

 # General Policies